talmolab/conda_packages/readme.md

 To enable GPU support, install CUDA Toolkit 11.3.1 and CuDNN 8.2.1.
 You can install these at the system level, or through existing conda packages:
 - [`anaconda/cudatoolkit`](https://anaconda.org/anaconda/cudatoolkit)
 - [`anaconda/cudnn`](https://anaconda.org/anaconda/cudnn)

+For PySide2 5.14.1, install using:

+`conda install -c sleap pyside2=5.14.1`

+or by adding this to your `environment.yml` dependencies:

+`sleap::pyside2=5.14.1`

+**Note**: Packages are built for Python 3.7.